Oikopleura dioica: Use in research

 Oikopleura dioica is used as a model organism, a role for which it has several features to recommend it.
-It has the typical chordate body plan, it is simple to keep and breed in the laboratory, it produces large numbers of eggs and the generation time is only four days at 20 C. The body is also transparent, making it easier to study, and at hatching only consist of 550 cells.
+It has the typical chordate body plan, it is simple to keep and breed in the laboratory, it produces large numbers of eggs and the generation time is only four days at 20 C. The body is also transparent, making it easier to study, and at hatching only consists of 550 cells.

 The genome has been sequenced and contains about 15,000 genes, approximately half the number occurring in vertebrates.
 All central Hox genes have been lost.
 Comparison of the genome with that of other chordates will help identify the genes which appeared early in the vertebrate lineage.
+Examination of intraspecific genomic variation has revealed extreme genome scrambling, despite the lack of morphological variation accompanying such vast genomic variation.

 In the Sars International Centre for Marine Molecular Biology, inbred lines have been developed using repeated matings of closely related individuals.
 The molecular base of a number of aspects of vertebrate development is identical in these simple chordates and in higher vertebrates.

 As an example, the brachyury gene and the homolog of the PAX2 gene both play a similar role in the development of tunicates as they do in vertebrates.
 Complex aspects of vertebral development such as the differentiation of the central nervous system can thus be studied in the laboratory.